Balinese cat: History and development

 The "Balinese" is not actually from Bali or any part of Indonesia.
 Its history begins with the first Siamese cats that were imported from Thailand to the U.S. and U.K. in the mid-1800s, some of whom carried the recessive long-haired gene.
-The Balinese breed subsequently originated from deliberate breeding efforts based around this naturally expressed genetic trait.
+The Balinese breed subsequently originated from deliberate breeding efforts based on this naturally expressed genetic trait.

 Initially, occasional long-haired kittens in Siamese litters were considered a fault in the bloodline and sold exclusively as pets.
 There are records of these cats as early as the 1900s; "Long-haired Siamese" were first registered as show cats with the American Cat Fanciers' Federation in 1928.
 In the mid-1950s, breeders in the US began serious efforts to develop the long-haired variant as a separate breed.
 Considering Long-haired Siamese too cumbersome a name, initial breeder Helen Smith dubbed the new breed "Balinese" as a reference to the grace of Balinese dancers.

 A breeder named Sylvia Holland (who was also an illustrator for Walt Disney Studios) worked to further establish the breed standard in the 1960s and 1970s.
-She recognized only cats showing the classic Siamese points in seal, chocolate, blue and lilac as true Balinese, refusing to accept others on the grounds that they had likely originated from crosses with other breeds.
+She recognized only cats showing the classic Siamese points in seal, chocolate, blue, and lilac as true Balinese, refusing to accept others because they had likely originated from crosses with other breeds.
 The American Cat Fanciers' Association had meanwhile officially classified Siamese with the newer red and cream as well as lynx (tabby) and tortoiseshell (or "tortie") patterned points as a separate breed, the Colorpoint Shorthair, and the long-haired cats derived from these colors and patterns were subsequently likewise classified separately as "Javanese", in keeping with the Indonesian island theme.

 Like their Siamese ancestors, the Balinese gradually split into two separate varieties based on physical type.
 The traditional Siamese (also called old-style or "apple-head", now being separately developed as the Thai), was the type in vogue when the Balinese was established, and hence used in its development; these old-style Balinese still closely resemble those from the early breeding programs.

 As the parent short-haired Siamese gained in popularity, however, a trend developed in favor of a more extremely elongated, slender type with a distinctively wedge-shaped head.
 The modern (or "contemporary") Balinese was subsequently derived directly from this newer Siamese ideal.
-By the mid-1980s, the old-style Balinese, like their Siamese counterparts, had disappeared from most cat shows, with the exception of a few breeders who maintained the original Balinese type.
+By the mid-1980s, the old-style Balinese, like their Siamese counterparts, had disappeared from most cat shows, except a few breeders who maintained the original Balinese type.
 The two varieties of Balinese thus have very few if any recent ancestors in common.